nikolaybutnik/burger/README.md

 ## Usage

 To start the application locally, run `server.js` from the CLI.
-The app is also hosted on Heroku.
+[The app is also hosted on Heroku.](https://still-beach-47184.herokuapp.com/)
-This application works with a SQL database to dynamically load the relevant values from the database and display them in the proper fields.
+This application works with a SQL database to dynamically load the relevant values from the database and display them in the proper sections on the screen.
 Enter the name of the burger you want in the provided field, and it'll be added to the `Ready to devour!` field.
 Click `DEVOUR IT!` and the burger will be moved to the `Devoured` field.
 Click `DELETE` on a burger in the `Devoured` field to get rid of the burger.

 ## License